What is the methodology involved in moving from technical firearms training into application in the training environment?

 - paint marker force on force.

-I’m a firm believer of being a well-rounded fighter, reality-based training isn’t just about firearms, how about;
+I’m a firm believer in being a well-rounded fighter, reality-based training isn’t just about firearms, how about;

 - gun retention